-Staff Analysis: The Utility recorded operating expense of \$41,417.
-The test year O&M expenses have been reviewed by staff, including invoices and other supporting documentation.
-Staff has made several adjustments to the Utility's operating expenses as described below.
+The Utility recorded operating expense of \$41,417.
+We reviewed the test year O&M expenses, including invoices and other supporting documentation.
+We made several adjustments to the Utility's operating expenses as described below.

-Operation and Maintenance Expenses
+A. Operation and Maintenance Expenses

-Previously, the Commission approved common O&M expenses be shared by all utilities under the parent company, FUS1.17 O&M common costs are allocated among all of the utilities in the FUS1 system based on each utility's number of customers relative to the total number of customers receiving service under FUS1.
+Previously, we approved common O&M expenses be shared by all utilities under the parent company, FUS1.
+17 O&M common costs are allocated among all of the utilities in the FUS1 system based on each utility's number of customers relative to the total number of customers receiving service under FUS1.
 Based on the number of customers for McLeod, the allocation of FUS1 common costs for this utility is 3 percent.